 While food contact regulations often specify migration limits, paper and board do not generally withstand testing with liquid food simulants.
 This is why testing is either performed using powder-form simulant E (MPPO/Tenax) or extraction tests as substitutes for migration testing.
 The procedure should be based on nationally or internationally recognized and validated standard methods, such as DIN, EN, ISO, or equivalent.

 Measurlabs offers a comprehensive range of analyses for evaluating the compliance of paper and board FCMs with national and EU regulations.
-If you want to learn more, do not hesitate to contact our experts via the form below.
+Do not hesitate to contact our experts via the form below for more information.

 References: